Emile Abraham

 Emile Abraham (born 28 April 1974) is a professional cyclist from Trinidad and Tobago.
 He won the silver medal in the men's individual road race at the 2007 Pan American Games, just behind Dominican Republic's Wendy Cruz.
 In 2017 he won the USA Masters National road cycling championships and a bronze medal in the Masters World Track Championships in the points race in Los Angeles.
+He has been arrested for a sexual crime, and banned from USA Cycling events.